Cacti/documentation/Standards-Security.md

 Generally speaking, you should never use either `$_GET`, `$_REQUEST` or `$_POST` in your Cacti code.
 Use the validators.
-When you do, you can turn on the Cacti setting `Log Input Validation Issues` when you are developing, and you Cacti log will include warnings when an invalidate variable has been encountered.
+When you do, you can turn on the Cacti setting `Log Input Validation Issues` when you are developing, and your Cacti log will include warnings when an invalid variable has been encountered.

+## OS Command Injection

+Never pass unsanitized input to shell execution functions (`exec()`, `shell_exec()`, `system()`, `passthru()`, `popen()`).
+Device fields, OID strings, community names, and any other user-influenced values must be treated as untrusted.

+Always escape arguments with `escapeshellarg()`.
+If you need to run an external command from a plugin, use Cacti's `api_plugin_safe_exec()` API where available, as it enforces an allowlist of permitted executables and strips dangerous characters before any shell invocation.

 ## Prepared Statements